shiyouping/hohomalls/server/README.md

 ## Modules

+- `hohomalls-bom`: A BOM subproject that provides dependency version management for other subprojects.
 - `hohomalls-core`: A library subproject that provides the core functionalities which are the foundation of other subprojects.
 No business logic is included.
 - `hohomalls-data`: A library subproject that provides the core functionalities for MongoDB and Redis.
 No business logic